benchmark-urbanism/cityseer-api/docs/metrics/layers.md

 <FuncSignature>encode_categorical(classes)</FuncSignature>

+Converts a list of land-use classes (or other categorical data) to an integer encoded version based on the unique elements.

 ::: warning Note
 It is generally not necessary to utilise this method directly.
-It will be called internally, where necessary, if calculating land-use metrics.
+It will be called implicitly if calculating land-use metrics.
 :::

 <FuncHeading>Parameters</FuncHeading>